Nightjar Logo

 Quick Answer

 For early product mockups, AI photography is faster.
 3D rendering needs a 3D model, textures, materials, and a lit scene before the first frame is usable, which typically takes hours or days per concept.
 AI photography produces a usable concept image in seconds from a sketch, prototype photo, or written description.
-With Nightjar, the brand can upload a rough prototype Asset and place it into a controlled studio or lifestyle scene without a 3D artist in the loop.
+With Nightjar, a brand can upload a rough prototype image and place it into a controlled studio or lifestyle scene without a 3D artist in the loop.

 Speed comparison: workflow breakdown